Kowal Sentry Integration for Magento 2

 Note:

-- depending on Sentry plan and account, this feature may be marked beta or experimental.
+- depending on the Sentry plan and account, the feature may be marked as beta / experimental.

 Enable Checkout Instrumentation